SomeSpaceNerd/TUPperware/README.md

 | §                   | (newline)            |

 ### Mask Designs
-The player's mask design is stored under cosmetics > maskDesign
+The player's mask design is stored under cosmetics > maskDesign.
-The mask design is represented with numbers from 0-9
+The mask design is represented with numbers from 0-9:

 | Number | Mask    |
 |--------|---------|